keithalewis/math/vswap.md

 with base $e \approx 2.718281828$.
 Real-world variance swap contracts actually specify this approximation.

-Another common way of specifying realized return is
+Another way of specifying realized return is
 $R_j = (X_{j+1} - X_j)/X_j = \Delta X_j/X_j$.
 It does not drag in logarithms and is simpler
 to work with.